Setting boundaries is important, and the same thing goes for you and your beauty business.

 DEPOSIT POLICY/BOOKING FEE:

 Having an online booking system through your website takes all the heart ache out of taking deposits.
-Because of the legal system and Consumer Rights in New Zealand and Australia it is recommenced that you don’t take a non-refundable deposit, but instead take a ‘holding fee’ or ‘booking fee’ that is then deducted off the service once complete.
+Because of the legal system and Consumer Rights in New Zealand and Australia, it is recommended that you don’t take a non-refundable deposit, but instead take a ‘holding fee’ or ‘booking fee’ that is then deducted off the service once complete.
 For full details on what you can and can’t do on this subject please have a look at this blog below ⬇️

 'NO SHOW' POLICY: